 Robots must be constructed and programmed exclusively by student members of the team.
-Mentors, teachers, parents or companies should not be involved in the design, construction, assembly, programming or debugging of robots.
-To avoid embarrassment and possible disqualification, it is extremely important that teams abide by Rule 8, LEAGUE REGULATIONS, especially Rule 8.2.C, Construction and Rule 8.2.D, Programming, and all other competitor's rules.
+Mentors, teachers, parents, or companies should not be involved in the design, construction, assembly, programming, or debugging of robots.
+To avoid embarrassment and possible disqualification, it is extremely important that teams abide by league regulations, especially construction and programming.